MehmetAli20/ImdbMovies/README.md

+React and API project.
+You can list top 100 IMDb movies.
+You can list by category or you can just do a quick search.
+Once you click the image of the movie, you will see the information, image and a quick description about the selected movie.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.